cameronrothenburg/todo-app/README.md

 Files can be saved and retrieved from any storage location, multiple storage locations are supported at any one time.

 The API is secured with a Bearer token to only allow registered users to interact with the application.
+Laravel passport is used for this.

+Searched results are stored in Cache to allow for faster retrieval for each subsequent request.
+Cache is reset when an todoItem is saved/updated.
+This is to ensure cache is updated.
+I have used Redis for the cache driver

 ## Built With